Congalach Cnogba, High King of Ireland1

 Last Edited=9 Jul 2005

-He was a member of the House of Clann Cholmáin.1 He succeeded to the title of High King Máel Sechnaill II of Ireland in 980.1 He was deposed as High King of Ireland in 1002.1 He succeeded to the title of High King Máel Sechnaill II of Ireland in 1014.1
+He was a member of the House of Clann Cholmáin.1 He succeeded as the High King Máel Sechnaill II of Ireland in 980.1 He was deposed as High King of Ireland in 1002.1 He succeeded as the High King Máel Sechnaill II of Ireland in 1014.1

 Citations